+Scholarship for Academic Excellence

+Eligibility :

-- Scholarship for Academic Excellence (International students of non partner university)
+- International students of non partner institutions only

-Students who (1) take two courses and (2) obtain A+ in all courses taken are eligible for the scholarship equivalent to KRW1,100,000. - 2.
-Kyung Hee Family Scholarship - Alumni Scholarship: Students whose parent is Kyung Hee University alumni are eligible for 30% reduction in tuition.
-The parent's certificate of graduation and proof of relationship to the student are required. - Employee's Family Scholarship: Students whose parent is a faculty or staff member of Kyung Hee University are eligible for 50% reduction in tuition.
-The parent's certificate of employment and proof of relationship to the student are required. - KHU Student Scholarship: Students from Kyung Hee University with superior GC grades are eligible for Neo-Renaissance scholarship. - (\ Neo-Renaissance Scholarship: Detailed information will be notified to students.) - Returning Students Scholarship (International students) Students who have participated in the Global Collaborative program in the past are eligible for the scholarship equivalent to KRW1,100,000.
+- Students who take

+- (1) two courses and

+- (2) obtain A+ in all courses taken

+- Scholarship Amount : USD 1,000

+- ( Scholarship is not combinable with other tuition benefits.)

+Kyung Hee Family Scholarship

+1. Alumni Scholarship

+- Eligibility : Students whose parent is Kyung Hee University alumni

+- Scholarship Amount: 30% reduction in tuition

+- Required Document(s):

+- The parent's certificate of graduation

+- Proof of relationship to the student

+2. Employee's Family Scholarship

+- Eligibility : Students whose parent is a faculty or staff member of Kyung Hee University

+- Scholarship Amount: 50% reduction in tuition

+- Required Document(s) :

+- The parent's certificate of employment

+- Proof of relationship to the student

+3. KHU Student Scholarship

+- Eligibility : Students from Kyung Hee University with superior GC grades - Scholarship Amount : Neo-Renaissance scholarship - ( Detailed information will be notified to students by email.)

+Returning Students Scholarship

+- Eligibility :

+- International students only

+- Students who have participated in the Global Collaborative program in the past

+- Scholarship Amount : USD 1,000

+- ( Scholarship is not combinable with other tuition benefits.)